Pamirus/java-tutorial/README.md

       Run-time polymorphism is overriding, which is made with the same-named base class method in the derived class.
 The overridden method has the same parameter list.
 However, it allows us to make different operations.
 * overriding
 * abstractClasses
+    * Abstract classes cannot be instantiated on their own.

+      Abstract classes may contain abstract methods.
+Subclasses that extend an abstract class must provide implementations for all the abstract methods or be declared as abstract classes themselves.

+      Abstract classes are often used to define a common interface or behavior that multiple subclasses share.
+They provide a way to partially implement a class and leave some methods for the subclasses to implement based on their specific needs.
+* abstractClassesDemo
 * re*